 Here is how I did my two adapters.
-One with THT resistors and one with SMD resistors to make it a bit more compact.
+One with the THT resistors and one with the SMD resistors to make it a bit more compact.

-Below a small overview of an assembled machine.
+Below is a small overview of an assembled machine.

 That’s it for today.
-I wish you all Happy new years eve!
+I wish you all a Happy new years eve!
 Stay positive 😀

 If you want to get retro gear or hardware modules, please visit our shop -> https://retrohax.net/shop/